pytries/DAWG-Python/README.md

 This package is not capable of creating DAWGs.
 It works with DAWGs built by [dawgdic](https://code.google.com/p/dawgdic/) C++ library or [DAWG](https://github.com/kmike/DAWG) Python extension module.
-The main purpose of DAWG-Python is to provide an access to DAWGs without requiring compiled extensions.
+The main purpose of DAWG-Python is to provide access to DAWGs without requiring compiled extensions.
 It is also quite fast under PyPy (see benchmarks).